thing-it/thing-it-device-philips-hue/README.md

 This allows you to

 * control Philips Hue Bulbs and Lamps over the Internet,
-* define complex stage designs, storyboards and timer controlled execution
+* define complex scenes, storyboards and timer controlled execution

 by means of [thing-it-node](https://github.com/marcgille/thing-it-node) and [thing-it.com](http://www.thing-it.com).